isaacascadia/sex-weather/README.md

 # sex-weather
 Comparing Google search trends for "sexual enhancement" to fluctuations in weather.
 This repository contains R scripts, data, and figures for a Data Analysis in R course project.

+Cities.csv contains a list of American cities with data in both the GtrendsR and the rnoaa data packages.
 Cities list should be ordered!

 Numbered files are main files and are stored as *#*.*file topic*.R.
 We have 3 main files.